 Simple cloth masks that cover the mouth and nose can prevent virus transmission from individuals when they are out buying groceries or seeking medical care.

-Federal officials said that surgical masks and N95 respirator masks should be reserved for those on the front lines of fighting the spread of the infection.
+Federal officials say that surgical masks and N95 respirator masks should be reserved for those on the front lines of fighting the spread of the infection.
 N95 masks must be fitted and tested to work properly.
 The same goes for exam gloves, which can get contaminated just like our hands.
 There’s no need for them if you’re washing your hands properly and often.